AbhiPrasad/opentelemetry-collector-sentry-demo/README.md

 # opentelemetry-collector-sentry-demo

+Hey, interested in a better way to integrate Sentry and OpenTelemetry?
+Please see: https://github.com/getsentry/sentry/discussions/40712

 ## Summary:

 Shows how to use the Open Telemetry Sentry exporter (WIP) to send Open Telemetry traces to Sentry through the [Open Telemetry Collector](https://github.com/open-telemetry/opentelemetry-collector)